fpanighini/grupOS/README.md

 ### All

-To make the worker, the application and the viewer. run the following command:
+To make the worker, the application and the viewer run the following command:

 ```bash
 $ make all